 \end{example}

 We now explain the antecedents of the main theorems, before giving a more detailed outline of the strategy of our proofs.
 For general background on symmetric functions, including the Young and Pieri rules, we refer the reader to \cite[Ch.~7]{StanleyII} or \cite[Ch.~1]{MacDonald}.
-Further background on plethysms is given in \cite{LoehrRemmel} and the introduction to \cite{PagetWildonGeneralizedFoulkes}.
+For more background on plethysms see \cite{LoehrRemmel} and the introduction~to~\cite{PagetWildonGeneralizedFoulkes}.